rockerBOO/awesome-neovim/README.md

 - [sontungexpt/stinvim](https://github.com/sontungexpt/stinvim) - Configuration for Full-Stack developers.
 - [Abstract-IDE/Abstract](https://github.com/Abstract-IDE/Abstract) - Configuration to achieve the power of Modern IDE.
 - [SpaceVim/SpaceVim](https://spacevim.org) - A community-driven modular Vim/Neovim distribution, inspired by `spacemacs`.
-- [CosmicNvim/CosmicNvim](https://github.com/CosmicNvim/CosmicNvim) - CosmicNvim is a lightweight and opinionated config for web development, specifically designed to provide a COSMIC programming experience!
+- [CosmicNvim/CosmicNvim](https://github.com/CosmicNvim/CosmicNvim) - CosmicNvim is a lightweight and opinionated config for web development, specifically designed to provide a COSMIC programming experience.
 - [artart222/CodeArt](https://github.com/artart222/CodeArt) - A fast general-purpose IDE written entirely in Lua with an installer for Linux/Windows/macOS and built-in `:CodeArtUpdate` command for updating it.
 - [LazyVim/LazyVim](https://github.com/LazyVim/LazyVim) - Full-fledged IDE powered by **lazy.nvim** to make it easy to customize and extend your config.
 - [legobeat/l7-devenv](https://github.com/legobeat/l7-devenv) - Security-focused IDE with a hackable (in the right way) framework based on Neovim and shell.